vedph/mqdq_mqutil/doc/apparatus.md

 A possible hack could be storing the word ID with the normalized form; for instance, the normalized form `PVERI` and word ID `d001w379` might be stored as `PVERI#d001w379`.
 Given that the normalized form value is up to the specs of each project, this can be an acceptable hack, and saves the general model.

 ## Mapping to Model

+### Header Mapping

+Each XML app document provides its own list of authors and witnesses, which must be appended to a single JSON file containing all of them as thesauri.
+This will then be copied into the Cadmus profile file for the MQDQ database.

+Thus, for each `bibl` we output a thesaurus with `id`=`authors` + `.` + filename (without `-app` and extension).
+It contains any number of object properties with `id` and `value`.

+For `witness`es it is the same, except that the ID prefix is `witnesses`.

+### Body Mapping

 TODO: refactor once analysis is complete